dhis2/dhis2-docs/src/developer/web-api/tracker.md

 However, to further fine-tune the scope, DHIS2 Tracker introduces a concept that we call **OrganisationUnitSelectionMode**.
 Such a mode is often used at the time exporting tracker objects.
 For example, given that a user has a particular tracker search scope, does it mean that we have to use this scope every time a user tries to search for a tracker, Enrollment, or Event object?
 Or is the user interested in limiting the searching just to the selected org unit, or the entire capture org unit scope, and so on.

-Users can do the fine-tuning by passing a specific value of ouMode in their API request:
+Users can do the fine-tuning by passing a specific value of `orgUnitMode` in their API request:

-*api/tracker/trackedEntities?orgUnit=UID&ouMode=specific_organisation_unit_selection_mode*
+*api/tracker/trackedEntities?orgUnit=UID&orgUnitMode=specific_organisation_unit_selection_mode*

 Currently, there are six selection modes available: *SELECTED, CHILDREN, DESCENDANTS, CAPTURE, ACCESSIBLE, and ALL*.